Kuniwak/TestableDesignExample/README.md

     private func presentAlert() {
         let alertController = UIAlertController(
-            title: "Problem occurred when ",
+            title: "Sorry!",
-            message: "You can update to fix this problem or contact us.",
+            message: "Problem occurred when navigating a screen.
+You can update to fix this problem or contact us.",
             preferredStyle: .alert
         )